mdarmstr/nnparafac2/README.md

 # nnparafac2
-Decomposition of multi-dimensional arrays with drift in one mode.
+Non-negative decomposition of multi-dimensional arrays with drift in one mode.
 As described by Cohen and Bro:

 Cohen, Jeremy E., and Rasmus Bro.
 "Nonnegative PARAFAC2: A flexible coupling approach."
 International Conference on Latent Variable Analysis and Signal Separation.
 Springer, Cham, 2018.